US STOCKS-Futures edge higher after two-day decline

 NEW YORK, Nov 1 (Reuters) - U.S. stock index futures edged slightly higher on Friday, indicating a Wall Street rebound following two days of losses spurred by concerns over Federal Reserve policy.

-* The rally this year has taken the Dow and S&P to repeated record highs, leading some analysts to call for a pullback, especially amid some signs of slowing growth, like an earnings season marked by tepid revenue.
+The rally this year has taken the Dow and S&P repeatedly to record highs, leading some analysts to call for a pullback, especially amid some signs of slowing growth, like weak economic data and an earnings season marked by tepid revenue.

-* Recent economic data has been mixed with the most recent ADP National Employment Report coming in below expectations but the Chicago Purchasing Manager's Index sharply above forecasts.
-While weak data has been a concern for investors, strong data has spurred some investors to sell, on expectations it may encourage the Fed to slow its stimulus - something the central bank has said it would do once growth meets its targets.
+Recent economic data has been mixed, with the most recent ADP National Employment Report coming in below expectations but the Chicago Purchasing Manager's Index sharply above forecasts.
+While weak data has been a concern, strong data has spurred selling on expectations it may encourage the Fed to slow its stimulus - something the central bank has said it would do once growth meets its targets.

 S&P 500 futures rose 3.4 point and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
 Dow Jones industrial average futures added 39 points and Nasdaq 100 futures rose 7.5 points.

 For the week thus far, both the Dow and S&P are down 0.2 percent, coming off three straight weeks of gains, while the Nasdaq has slipped 0.6 percent.